 - They are used to drive various types of filters and equipment, such as under gravel filters and some types of protein skimmers.

-- Tanks that have solid covers or close fitted hoods on top are prime candidates for stagnant air, low oxygen levels, and high levels of carbon dioxide.
-However, for these types of setups that have an under gravel filter powered by an air pump, the fresh air bubbles that come up from the uplift tubes helps to eliminate these problems by provided excellent oxygen and other gas exchange opportunities.
+- Tanks that have solid covers or close-fitted hoods on top are prime candidates for stagnant air, low oxygen levels, and high levels of carbon dioxide.
+However, for these types of setups that have an under gravel filter powered by an air pump, the fresh air bubbles that come up from the uplift tubes help to eliminate these problems by provided excellent oxygen and other gas exchange opportunities.
 A powerhead can be used in place of the air pump and stones to run the under gravel filter, but if the powerhead is not equipped with an aeration feature, or this feature is not used, it can result in low oxygen and low pH.

 - Whether using an under gravel filter or not, air bubbles help to move the tank water vertically towards the surface, assisting with oxygen and other gas exchanges.